Symmetry protected gapless $Z_2$ spin liquids: Gapped and gapless spin liquids on the triangular lattice

 As shown in FIG. \ref{fig:triangle}, the space group $P6mm$ of triangular lattice is generated by translations $T_{1,2}$, mirror reflection $\bss$ and 6-fold site-centered rotation $\cs$.
 The symmetry fractionalization class of spinons is classified\cite{Zheng2015} as $(\mbz_2)^6\subset\mathcal{H}^2(P6mm\times Z_2^\bst,\mbz_2)$, labeled by 6 $Z_2$-valued coefficients $\omega=\pm1$ in the last column of TABLE \ref{tab:triangle}.
-Again only a part of them are realized in spin-$1/2$ ($S=1$) parton constructions, leading to $2^3=8$ Schwinger-boson\cite{Wang2006} \ztsl s and 20 Abrikosov-fermion states\cite{Lu2016,Zheng2015}.
-It can be shown\cite{Zheng2015} that in fermionic parton construction (\ref{general parton construction}) for spin-$3/2$ ($S=3$) systems, all $2^6=64$ fractionalization class on fermionic spinons are realized.
+Again only a part of these \ztsl s are realized in spin-$\frac12$ ($2S=1$) parton constructions, leading to $2^3=8$ Schwinger-boson (SB) states\cite{Wang2006} and 20 Abrikosov-fermion (AF) states\cite{Lu2016,Zheng2015}.
+In fermionic parton construction (\ref{general parton construction}) of spin-$3/2$ ($2S=3$) systems, \Ref{Zheng2015} showed that all $2^6=64$ symmetry fractionalization classes of fermionic spinons can be realized.